 How we teach Reading at Mitchell Brook...

 We have a strong belief that it is not only our duty to provide the provision for the teaching of Reading but develop a love of reading in our students.
-Encouraging children to read for pleasure supports them being a ‘lifelong learner’ and this vision is at the forefront of our approach.
+Encouraging children to read for pleasure supports them becoming a ‘lifelong learner’ and this vision is at the forefront of our approach.

 - The systematic teaching of phonics - daily

-- Shared reading across different subject areas
+- Shared reading carried out across different subject areas

 Recommended Reading Lists

-Parents/Carers often ask what books they should read with their children at home.
+Parents & families often ask what books they should read with their children at home.
 Whilst there are no ‘rules’ as to what you should read, below are recommended, age-appropriate reading lists for each year group - why not print the list and challenge yourself to read them all!
 Every class has a set of their year group recommended reads in their Class Library.

 Sharing a wide and diverse range of stories at home